Brandyli/Matlab/README.md

 #### Use the data cursor in the output pane to see the frequency locations.

 <img width="382" alt="Screen Shot 2020-07-19 at 9 45 35 AM" src="https://user-images.githubusercontent.com/46945617/87876630-69cd3900-c9a7-11ea-8105-d3d8db255081.png">

+#### Stellar Motion II

+In the previous project, you determined if one star's spectrum was redshifted or blueshifted, and calculated the star’s speed relative to the Earth.
+In this project, you will calculate all the stars' speed at once.
+Then you'll create the plot below.